anthony-blynk/esp32-idf-blynk/README.md

-# Blink with Blynk Example
+# IDF Blink with Blynk Example

 This is the ESP IDF Blink example with the Blynk.Edgent library added to it so that it supports Wifi provisioning and OTA updates from Blynk.